UPDATED: JULY 21, 2023 | 3 MIN READ

 What’s the difference between individual health insurance and group health insurance?

 Individual health insurance is insurance you purchase on your own from a carrier of your choice.
 Group health insurance is health insurance provided by your company or your spouse’s company.
-You don’t choose the carrier or coverage options of group health insurance; it’s selected for you.
+You don’t choose the carrier or coverage options of group health insurance; it’s yours.

 What are the three basic types of health insurance for an individual?